cockroachdb/docs/v21.1/connect-to-the-database-cockroachcloud.md

 <div class="filters filters-big clearfix">
   <a href="connect-to-the-database.html"><button class="filter-button">Local</button></a>
-  <button class="filter-button current">CockroachCloud</button>
+  <button class="filter-button current">{{ site.data.products.serverless }}</button>
 </div>

 This page has instructions for connecting to a {{ site.data.products.db }} cluster from your application using various programming languages.
 Each example shows a [connection string][connection_params] for a secure cluster to a `bank` database.
 Depending on your cluster's configuration, you may need to edit this connection string.

-The connection strings listed on this page set the required authentication options to connect to [free CockroachCloud](../cockroachcloud/authentication.html) clusters. {{ site.data.products.db }} clusters use a signed certificate generated for your cluster that you download from the CockroachCloud console.
+The connection strings listed on this page set the required authentication options to connect to [free {{ site.data.products.serverless }}](../cockroachcloud/authentication.html) clusters. {{ site.data.products.db }} clusters use a signed certificate generated for your cluster that you download from the {{ site.data.products.db }} console.

 For a reference that lists all of the supported cluster connection parameters, see [Connection Parameters][connection_params].